Is Affirm Holdings Inc. (AFRM) Stock a good investment?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.70 percent of Affirm Holdings Inc. shares are owned by insiders, and 55.10 percent are held by financial institutions.
-Philips Jeremy, the Director at Affirm Holdings Inc. (AFRM) has sold 10,968 shares of firm on Nov 15 at a price of $150.00 against the total amount of $1.65 million.
-In another inside trade, Liew Jeremy, Director of Affirm Holdings Inc. (NASDAQ:AFRM) sold 68,750 shares of the firm on Nov 15 for a total worth of $10.05 million at a price of $146.21.
-An inside trade which took place on Nov 08, Vice President, Controller of Affirm Holdings Inc. Jiyane Siphelele sold 4,106 shares of firm against total price of $0.72 million at the cost of $175.00 per share.
+Currently, 0.60 percent of Affirm Holdings Inc. shares are owned by insiders, and 74.20 percent are held by financial institutions.
+Linford Michael, the Chief Financial Officer at Affirm Holdings Inc. (AFRM) has sold 48,150 shares of firm on Feb 01 at a price of $65.96 against the total amount of $3.18 million.
+In another inside trade, Rabois Keith, Director of Affirm Holdings Inc. (NASDAQ:AFRM) sold 18,704 shares of the firm on Jan 03 for a total worth of $1.8 million at a price of $96.34.
+An inside trade which took place on Dec 02, Chief Legal Officer of Affirm Holdings Inc. Adkins Katherine sold 1,362 shares of firm against total price of $0.16 million at the cost of $116.08 per share.